Current or former Shell employee, contractor or dependent

 Sensitive personal data

-- in order to satisfy our obligations to comply with local laws and regulations;
+- in order to satisfy our obligations to comply with laws and regulations;

 - where we have your explicit consent.

-In those cases where processing is based on consent, and subject to applicable local law which provides otherwise, you have the right to withdraw your consent at any time.
+In those cases where processing is based on consent, you have the right to withdraw your consent at any time.
 This will not affect the validity of the processing prior to the withdrawal of consent.
 Withdrawal of consent may however impact your ability to remain employed or otherwise engaged or from participating in a program or receiving a benefit.

 - to comply with legal and regulatory requirements, specifically where there is a local legal requirement to provide information to government/regulatory authorities;